Russell-Dsouzaa/rock-paper-scissors/README.md

         - Scissors beats Paper
         - First to score 3 points wins

-<br><hr height="1px">
+<br><br>

 ## Rules:
-    Click on the buttons to submit your choice.
+        > Click on the buttons to submit your choice.
-    As soon as you do it, a text appears below the buttons displaying your selection, the computer's selection and the current score
+        > As soon as you do it, a text appears below the buttons displaying your selection, the computer's selection and the current score
-    First to reach 3 points wins, which means if the score hits +3, you win, if it hits -3, you lose.
+        > First to reach 3 points wins, which means if the score hits +3, you win, if it hits -3, you lose.
-    To reset the score, click on the "Reset Score" button on the bottom left corner of the screen.
+        > To reset the score, click on the "Reset Score" button on the bottom left corner of the screen.

 <br><br>